komimensah/software/README.md

 # software
-This repository contains the source code with GUI incorporated, and data for replication.
+This repository contains PiDisp a dispersal python code that generate  a GUI for visual dispersal analysis and data for trial.
 For clarification, don't hesitate to get in touch with me at dilaneagboka@gmail.com.